Sligo Bay: Lighthouses near Rosses Point

-Sligo Bay hosts three lighthouses near Rosses Point, the Metal Man, Lower Rosses and Oyster Island lighthouses.
+Sligo Bay hosts three lighthouses near Rosses Point: the Metal Man, Lower Rosses and Oyster Island lighthouses.

-Hiking
+Touring

-Sligo Bay is concerned by the Donegal to Mayo section of the Wild Atlantic Way.
+Sligo Bay is part of the Donegal to Mayo section of the Wild Atlantic Way.

 Nature

 Ballysadare Bay hosts a well known seal colony.

 The estuaries area is protected under European legislation being listed as a NATURA 2000 site; it is also a Natural Heritage Area, defined and managed by the Irish National Parks & Wildlife Service.